 - lowered immune system, which makes someone an easier target for pneumonia and tuberculosis

-Alcohol affects brain’s communications pathways, interfering with how the brain works.
+Alcohol affects the brain’s communications pathways, interfering with how the brain works.
 It changes a person’s mood & behavior, making it more difficult to think clearly or impacting coordination.

 Social Complications of Alcohol Addiction

-Alcoholics are more likely to get divorced, be involved in domestic violence, be unemployment, or live in poverty.
+Alcoholics are more likely to get divorced, be involved in domestic violence, be unemployed, or live in poverty.
 Alcohol abuse can cause emotional trauma for your family, friends, and children.
-Having a dependence on alcohol can cause damage to emotional stability, a person’s career, their financial, and their relationships.
+Having a dependence on alcohol can cause damage to emotional stability, a person’s career, their finances, and their relationships.
 It’s not limited to family either.
 Coworkers or colleagues may feel used or hurt by your actions.
 Alcoholism doesn’t discriminate.
 It impacts everyone who has a relationship with the addict.

 Legal Complications of Alcohol Addiction

 We all know that drunk driving can lead to car accidents, so why does it still happen?
 Alcohol lowers inhibitions which can lead to a person taking risks that they normally may not take.
 It can also lead to violent behavior, suicide or homicide.

 Getting Help for Alcoholism

 An alcoholic expressing denial over drinking problems is the biggest obstacle to recovery.
 They will do anything to rationalize drinking or underestimate how much is consumed.
 They may blame others for their problem or they may give excuses to delay addiction treatment.
 It never seems like the right time to do things you don’t really want to do.
 When they do realize that they need help, though, don’t wait.
 Contact an addiction treatment center for help today.
 Don’t lose the chance for a successful recovery.

 About the author: